List-Decodable Sparse Mean Estimation: Preliminaries

-We then define some useful polynomails.
-A multivariate degree-$l$ polynomial $\homogeneous(x)$ is called homogeneous if it only contains monomials of degree exactly $l$.
-Similarly, a multivariate degree-$l$ polynomial $h(x)$ is called harmonic if it can be written as a linear combination of multivariate Hermite polynomials of degree exactly $l$.
-Formally, we have the following definitions.
+{\bfseries Harmonic and homogeneous polynomials.} \ A polynomial $h(x) \in \mathbb{P}(\R^d, l)$ is called {\em harmonic} if it can be written as a linear combination of degree-$l$ Hermite polynomials.
+A polynomial $\homogeneous(x) \in \mathbb{P}(\R^d, l)$ is called {\em homogeneous} if all of its monomials have degree exactly $l$.